Vietnam.vn - Nền tảng quảng bá Việt Nam

 First aid for sunstroke, heatstroke

-According to the Ministry of Health, sunstroke and heatstroke often begin with symptoms such as dizziness, muscle cramps, heat exhaustion and loss of ability to exercise.
+According to the Ministry of Health , sunstroke and heatstroke often begin with symptoms such as dizziness, muscle cramps, heat exhaustion and loss of ability to exercise.

 If not treated promptly, the condition can become severe and lead to heat stroke, with body temperature exceeding 40°C, along with symptoms such as headache, dizziness, lightheadedness, mental confusion, and disorientation.

 In severe cases, take the victim to a cool place, remove clothes, call for medical help.
-Immediately apply measures to cool the body such as applying cool compresses or if over 40°C, remove clothes, soak the body in cold water below 20°C for 20 minutes.
+Immediately apply measures to cool the body such as applying a cool compress or if over 40°C, remove clothes, soak the body in cold water below 20°C for 20 minutes.
 If the condition does not improve, quickly transfer the victim to the nearest medical facility.

 Source: https://archive.vietnam.vn/nang-nong-gay-gat-chu-y-dung-de-say-nang-say-nong-hay-dot-quy/